-A School of Physical Education was established by the General Faculties Council in 1954, and the degree of Bachelor of Physical Education was credited on April 1, 1964.
+A School of Physical Education was established by the General Faculties Council in 1954, and the degree of Bachelor of Physical Education was accredited on April 1, 1964.
 The School became the Faculty of Physical Education, and in 1976 the name was changed to the Faculty of Physical Education and Recreation.

 Since 1963, the Faculty has offered a four-year program leading to the degree of Bachelor of Arts in Recreation Administration.
-And in 1990 the Combined Degrees program in Physical Education (BPE) and Education (BEd) began.
+In 1990 the Combined Degrees program in Physical Education (BPE) and Education (BEd) began, and in 1999 the BSc Kinesiology will begin.